Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Theoretical Analysis

-\textbf{Remark 1.} To proof Theorem~\ref{theorem 4}, we establish a new constraint set and corresponding restricted strong convexity for weighted tensors, and also demonstrate the decomposability of the weighted error tensor.
-Furthermore, we upper bound the distance between the error tensor and weighted error tensor based on Talagrand's concentration inequality.
-These constitute the main differences in our proof.
+The following two remarks further demonstrate how incorporating dynamic graphs contributes to improving the recovery performance.

-\textbf{Remark 2.} By setting $ \textbf{LAP}(\mathcal{G}^\mathcal{W}) = \textbf{LAP}(\mathcal{G}^\mathcal{H}) = \mathbf{0} $, i.e., $ \mathcal{A} = \mathcal{B} = \mathcal{I} $, in our model~(\ref{model graph 2}), we can get a degenerated model without considering the graph information (graph-agnostic model), in which case the corresponding error bound in Theorem \ref{theorem 4} could have $ \alpha $ replaced by $ \alpha^*: = \|\mathcal{X}^* \|_\infty $.
-In general, it is hard to quantify the relationship between $ \alpha $ and $ \alpha^* $.
-However, we can empirically demonstrate below by simulations that for informative graphs $ \mathcal{G}^\mathcal{W} $ and $ \mathcal{G}^\mathcal{H} $, $ \alpha $ is much smaller than $ \alpha^* $, then the error bound of original model~(\ref{model graph 2}) is smaller than the degenerated one.
-We show the experimental settings in the Section 7 of supplementary material due to page limitations, and plot the corresponding $ \alpha^*/\alpha $ in Fig.~\ref{alpha_graphs} (a).
+\textbf{Remark 1.} By setting $ \mathcal{L}(\mathcal{G}^\mathcal{W}) = \mathcal{L}(\mathcal{G}^\mathcal{H}) = \mathbf{0} $, i.e., $ \mathcal{A} = \mathcal{B} = \mathcal{I} $, model~(\ref{model graph 2}) reduces to a graph-agnostic version that ignores graph information.
+In this case, the corresponding error bound in Theorem~\ref{theorem 4} holds with $\alpha$ replaced by $\alpha^* := \|\mathcal{X}^*\|_\infty$.
+We empirically demonstrate below by simulations that for informative graphs $ \mathcal{G}^\mathcal{W} $ and $ \mathcal{G}^\mathcal{H} $, $ \alpha $ is much smaller than $ \alpha^* $.
+We show the experimental settings in the Section 7 of supplementary material, and plot the corresponding $ \alpha^*/\alpha $ in Fig.~\ref{alpha_graphs} (a).
 From Fig.~\ref{alpha_graphs} (a) we can see that the perfect graph has the largest $ \alpha^*/\alpha $, and the ratio decreases as the disturbance in the graph increases.
-When the disturbance is particularly large, it can be seen that $ \alpha^*/\alpha <1 $, in which case the graph is actually uninformative.
 In Fig.~\ref{alpha_graphs} (b) we further compare the relative recovery errors of the graph-agnostic and original graph model, which shows that our original model can achieve smaller recovery errors than the graph-agnostic one, and the more informative graphs (i.e., the smaller $ \alpha $) lead to the smaller errors, which is consistent with the conclusion of Theorem \ref{theorem 4}.
-Furthermore, the error bound and sample complexity of the graph-agnostic model are in consistence with the previous works on TC, e.g., \cite{wang2019noisy, wang2017near}, thus our model can achieve smaller error bound and sample complexity than the previous works, which provides a theoretical guarantee for the superiority of our model.